mx-alex/mx/README.md

   Download IRIS: https://www.intersystems.com/try-intersystems-iris-for-free/
 		https://download.intersystems.com/download/login.csp

-	Preparation for start MX with Cache or IRIS InterSystems :
+	Preparation for start MX with Cache 8-bit or unicode, or IRIS InterSystems :
   -  download the repository
   -  if you don’t yet have Cache or IRIS, download and install IRIS, preferably in unicode, on any win-computer
   -  start IRIS (Cache) terminal, then run the following commands: